marcel-gerber/SpringBoard/README.md

 # SpringBoard

 Demo project using Spring Boot to build a REST API for playing chess.
+The source code for the frontend can be found [here](https://github.com/marcel-gerber/SpringBoard-Frontend).

 ## Features